-Accomplishments: The greatest thing I have ever accomplished is being the mother of 16-year-old
+Accomplishments: The greatest thing I have ever accomplished is being the mother of my beautiful daughter, Nia.

 Additional accomplishments in prison: I began by tutoring Chinese and African detainees in English while in county jail.
 Once transferred to the FBOP, I participated in the PAWS4PRISONS program where I trained assistance dogs for disabled children and veterans.
 My dog, Lia was placed with a disabled Marine.
 I co-founded the IAM (Inmates Ascending Mentoring) Program and G.R.I.T.S.
 (Girls Raised in the South) a re-entry initiative for inmates from the Southeast.
 I have been a member of CHOICES, a group of inmates who travel monthly into the local Tallahassee community and speak with at-risk youth.
 I served as an inmate arbitrator, suicide companion, newsletter co-editor, release preparation and re-entry facilitator, facilitator for the READING IS FUNDAMENTAL program, Lean Six Sigma, and completed vocational trainings as a Certified Dog Obedience Trainer, Business Education and Advanced Business Education.
 I am currently working on my Master’s Degree in Church Administration through International Christian College & Seminary.

 According to Chalana:

 Remorse is a ghost that haunts my life.
 It is hard to express the sorrow I feel about the choices I made that led to my incarceration.
 I am ashamed of my actions.
-Its more than just mere embarrassment or regret.
-It is a deep hurt that makes me wonder if I will ever feel whole again.
+It’s more than just embarrassment or regret.
 Countless days I have laid in my bunk reliving my mistakes over and over.
 If I could go back in time, I would do so many things differently.

 At first I laid the blame at the feet of all my co-conspirators.
 They duped me…they tricked me…they lied to me.
 Even though on many levels all of that is true, at the end of the day, I am responsible for the behavior that I chose to engage in.
 I, solely, am responsible for my incarceration.
 That fact was a bitter pill to swallow.
 At times, I wondered if I was worthy of redemption after all the pain and embarrassment I caused my family and the harm to my community.